 DIO is moving from being a landlord to becoming a commissioning agency, and enabling our suppliers to meet their needs will be essential.
 We recognise the need to do things differently to better meet the needs of our customers and to attract new customers and suppliers.
 Both the Commercial Strategy and the Procurement Plan demonstrate our commitment to this new way of working.

 Work is already under way on some of these programmes.
 For example, the procurement process for the Clyde Infrastructure Programme has already begun.
-As mentioned in a previous blog, we have created a framework of providers who can bid for specific areas of work on this programme.
+As mentioned in a previous blog on selecting commercial partners, we have created a framework of providers who can bid for specific areas of work on this programme.
 We were aware of the need to do things differently and our procurement process, in addition to focusing on each company’s ability to carry out the work to high standards, also focused on how individuals at DIO worked with individuals from each company.
 Our research and past experiences found that relationships were as important in the success of a project as the expertise of the company and individuals carrying out the work.

 It is still early days for the Clyde Framework but there has been positive feedback already from suppliers and DIO staff.